Apollo of Veii: Mythological depiction

 This terracotta statue was part of a scene of Apollo and Heracles contending over the Ceryneian Hind, placed 12 metres above the ground on beams on the acroterion of the Portonaccio Sanctuary of Minerva.

-The statue is dressed in a tunic and short cloak, advancing towards the left with the right arm outstretched and bent (the statue's left arm is towards the ground and may have held a bow).

 Together with other statues, it decorated the roof beams of the Portonaccio temple, a sanctuary dedicated to Minerva.
-Placed on high plinths, this series of statues were acroterial.
-They stood some twelve metres above the ground level and even though they were created separately, they narrated events from Greek mythology that were at least in part tied to the god Apollo.
+Placed on high plinths, this series of statues was acroterial.
+They stood some twelve metres above the ground level, and even though they were created separately, they narrated events from Greek mythology that were at least in part tied to the god Apollo.

 This statue, together with the statue of Heracles, formed a group representing one of the labours of the hero before his apotheosis made him one of the divinities of Olympus.
 The myth narrates the contention between the god and the hero for the possession of the doe with the golden horns.
 There was probably also a statue of Mercury united to this group, of which only the head and a part of the body remain.
-Apollo, dressed in a tunic and short cloak, advances towards his left with his right arm outstretched and bent (his left arm is towards the ground, perhaps holding a bow); Heracles, with the doe tied around is outstretched towards the right, leaning forwards to attack with his bludgeon and with his torso in a violent curve.
+Heracles, with the doe tied around, is outstretched towards the right, leaning forwards to attack with his bludgeon and with his torso in a violent curve.

-Analysis

-The group was conceived for a lateral vision and the solid volume of the figures united with the dissymmetry both in Apollo (the torso and face) and in the Heracles torso suggest that the artist understood optical deformations.
-The style of the statues is in the ambit of the “international” Ionic style that characterizes the Etruscan artistic culture of the late 6th century BC.
-The sculpture reaches a very high level of expression.
+Appearance

+The statue is made of 1.25 inch thick terracotta and polished all-over with yellow clay.
+Like other male statues of the Archaic period, its skin is painted reddish-brown.
+It stands 1.8 meters tall, and is dressed in a chiton with dark trim and a short cloak, advancing with the right arm outstretched and bent.
+Its left arm is angled toward the ground and may have held a bow.

+The statues found at the Portonaccio sanctuary are created in the Ionic style that characterizes the Etruscan artistic culture of the late 6th century BCE.
+Its expression, an example of the "Archaic smile" that was popular at the time in both Greece and Etruria, has been interpreted as anything from serene, to aggressive, to downright cruel.

 A striking aspect of the statue is its elaborate hairstyle, characterized by long, flowing tresses styled in an intricate arrangement of spiraling curls and secured by a ribbon.
-This hairstyle exemplifies the Etruscan fashion of the time, which favored lengthy, voluminous hair for both men and women, a trend that remained popular throughout Etruria in the late sixth century BC.
+This hairstyle exemplifies the Etruscan fashion of the time, which favored lengthy, voluminous hair for both men and women, a trend that remained popular throughout Etruria in the late sixth century BCE.